Tee Higgins Player Prop Bets for NFL Week 13 | Cincinnati vs. Los Angeles 12/5/2021

 Season Stats

-- With seven targets in the red zone this season, Higgins has been on the receiving end of 19.4% of his team's 36 red zone pass attempts.
+- Higgins has seen the ball thrown his way seven times in the red zone this season, 19.4% of his team's 36 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Higgins' matchup with the Chargers.